 Chemical and physical in-use stability has been demonstrated for 28 days at 25°C.

 From a microbiological point of view the opening carries a risk of microbial contamination and aseptic handling is a necessity.

 In use storage times and conditions are the responsibility of the user.

-10ml neutral glass vial sealed with a rubber bung and metal closure.
+1.5ml neutral glass cartridge sealed with a bromobutyl rubber bung and metal closure in packs of five.

-The vial must not be used if the contents have been frozen or it contains lumps that do not disperse on mixing.
+The cartridge must not be used if the contents have been frozen or it contains lumps that do not disperse on mixing.

 Wockhardt UK Ltd

 Ash Road North